https://taplowgroup.com3

 Today’s workforce is a blend of four independent generations, each carrying their perspectives, ideals, and leadership styles.
 The key to maximizing these differences isn’t simply efficient team management—it's about mobilizing varied strengths for organizational achievements.

-Understand the key generations shaping the workforce today:
+Below are the names of different generations shaping the workforce today:

 Baby Boomers (1946-1964)